shuvamoyadon/Kubernetes/3_pod/pod.md

    8. Pods are usually managed by higher-level resources such as Deployments, which ensure that a specified number of replicas of a pod are running at any given time.

 ## YAML to create POD
+      In the YAML for pod resource , these are the main required key to use. apiVersion
+      kind
+      metadata
+      spec

       apiVersion: v1.                   #The apiVersion and kind fields specify that this is a pod resource that it uses.
       kind: Pod